STARS Academic & Social programs- June 17-July 25, 2019

 Social skills are another key area of development addressed in this unique summer program.
 The hours of 12:00 p.m. – 2:00 p.m. are used to facilitate social skills, organizational skills, executive functioning skills and attend activities which further promote learning.
 Participants engage in a social based program intensely focused on certain social deficits which are determined by assessment and/or consultation with the parents and/or school districts.
 Areas such as how to get along with peers, joining in with a group, reading emotions, body space awareness, appropriate comments to peers and adults, body language, self control, coping skills, voice tone, etc., are covered on a DAILY basis.
 Targeted themes are covered WEEKLY, such as parties, telephone etiquette, restaurant etiquette, etc. Several outings occur during the summer weeks to practice what we learn!
 BRAAC staff utilizes video modeling, role play, embedded teaching trials and real-life practice opportunities throughout the afternoon.

-Summer Social CAMP AuSome – Roanoke camp located at HopeTree Family Services & Lynchburg camp located on the campus of HumanKind.
+Summer Social CAMP AuSome – Roanoke camp located at HopeTree Family Services.
 This day camp provides an experience for school-aged children with a diagnosis of High-Functioning Autism or Asperger’s Syndrome.
 Camp incorporates social skills, problem-solving, team building and daily living skills within the context of a day camp where fun, creativity and exploration are emphasized.
 Age groups include: Primary: K-2, Secondary: 3-5, Middle: 6-8, High: 9-12.
-This 3 week camp runs July 9th-July 26th, Mondays-Thursdays, from 9:00 AM-3:00 PM.
-Social skills are embedded in activities, including: Swimming, Arts/Crafts, Daily Puzzle/Mystery, Woodworking, Hiking/Fishing/Exploring, flora/fauna, Gym time, Stables: therapeutic riding or stable chores, Game time, etc. Please visit our Facebook page.
+This 3 week camp runs July 8th-July 25th, Mondays-Thursdays, from 9:00 AM-3:00 PM.
+Social skills are embedded in activities, may include: Swimming, Arts/Crafts, Daily Puzzle/Mystery, Woodworking, Hiking/Fishing/Exploring, flora/fauna, Gym time, Stables: therapeutic riding or stable chores, Game time, etc. Please visit our Facebook page.

 Cost: $1200 for all 3 weeks.
 Partial program is not offered (Must commit to full 3 weeks.
 Scholarships may be available).